Treatment of Crohns disease (Chronic cicatrizing enteritis) in Germany

-Stages of severity of Crohn's disease are:
+Stages of Crohn's disease severity are:

 - Reduction of inflammation

-- Elimination of symptoms
+- Reduction of symptoms

 - Prevention or elimination of complications

-Surgery is done in two cases:
+Surgery is performed in two cases:

-- No effect from drug therapy
+- Absence of effect from drug therapy

 - Presence of Crohn's disease complications

-The main indications for the operation are:
+The main indications for surgical treatment are: